dosyago/devtoolium/README.md

 # expose the browser devtools port on the public internet by using https and authentication

-This lets you share devtools pages over the internet using a secure proxy.
+This lets you share devtools pages over the internet using a secure proxy running on a domain you own.

-iit also works mostly cross browser.
+It also works mostly cross browser.

 Remote debugging or the DevTools protocol for JavaScript is normally served insecured via `--remote-debugging-port` option on browsers and Node runtimes.
 This project adds a secure HTTPS and secure WebSockets server proxy to that endpoint, plus authentication, to let you share and expose these endpoints over the internet only to intended actors.